-1. Constancy Amid Change by N. Eldon Tanner SEP.
-2. Guide to Family Finance by Marvin J. Ashton 3.
+- 1. Constancy Amid Change by N. Eldon Tanner 2.
+Guide to Family Finance by Marvin J. Ashton 3.
 The Use & Abuse of Blessings by Brigham Young 4.
 Thrift: The Foundation of Prosperity by Joseph F. Smith 5.
-The Household of Faith by J. Richard Clarke 5.
-Earthly Debts, Heavenly Debts by Joseph Wirthlin 7.
+The Household of Faith by J. Richard Clarke 6.
+Earthly Debts, Heavenly Debts by Joseph Wirthlin 5.
 Personal and Family Financial Preparedness by Franklin D. Richards 8.
-Providing For Our Needs by M. Russell Ballard 5.
-P. 1t's No Fun Being Poor by Marvin J. Ashton 5.
-P. 10.
-Blessings in Self-Reliance by Mark E. Peterson 5.
-P. 11.
-The

-Celestial Nature of Self-Reliance by Marion G. Romneyser 12.
+Providing For Our Needs by M. Russell Ballard 9.
+It's No Fun Being Poor by Marvin J. Ashton 1.
+Blessings in Self-Reliance by Mark E. Peterson 1.
+The Celestial Nature of Self-Reliance by Marion G. Romney 12.
 The Lord Will Prosper the Righteous by Dean L. Larsen 13.
-The Times in Which We Live by Gordon B. Hinckley
+The Times in Which We Live by Gordon B. Hinckley - 14.
+Doing the Best Things in the Worst of Times by James E. Faust [1] 15.
+Greed,

-14. Doing the Best Things in the Worst of Times by James E. Faust's 15.
-Greed, Selfishness, and Overindulgence by Joe Christensen 16.
-Tithing: An Opportunity to Prove Our Faithfulness by Gordon B. Hinckley's 17.
-What's In It For Me? by James E. Faust's 18.
-Brother's
+Selfishness, and Overindulgence by Joe Christensen

+16. Tithing: An Opportunity to Prove Our Faithfulness by Gordon B.

-Keeper by Dallin H. Oaks
+Hinckley 17.
+What's In It For Me? by James E. Faust 18.
+Brother's Keeper by Dallin H. Oaks

 - 19. The Law of Abundance by Franklin D. Richards 20.
 The Gospel: The Foundation of Our Career by Boyd K. Packer 21.
 This is No Harm by Marvin J. Ashton 22.
 The Father's Duty to Foster the Welfare of His Family by H. Burke Peterson 23.
 The Perfect Law of Liberty by Marion G. Romney 24.
 But Be Ye Doers of the Word by L. Tom Perry 25.
-Watch, That Ye May Be Ready by Harold B. Lee 26.
-United In Building the Kingdom of God by L. Tom Perry 27.
+Watch, That Ye May Be Ready by Harold B. Lee - 26.
+United In Building the Kingdom of God by L.Tom Perry 27.
 As a Man Soweth by L. Tom Perry 28.
 The Tragic Cycle by Marion D. Romney 29.
 "Beware Lest Thou Forget the Lord" by Dean L. Larsen 30.
 "For Whatsoever a Man Soweth, That Shall He Also Reap" by L. Tom Perry - 31.
 Becoming Self-Reliant by L. Tom Perry - 32.
 "Give With Wisdom That Ye May Receive With Dignity" by Marvin J. Ashton 33.
 The Blessings We Receive as We Meet the Challenges of Economic Stress by James E. Faust - 34.
 Guiding Principles of Personal and Family Welfare by Thomas S. Monson